MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/wait-for-post-processing.md

 ---

-# Wait For Post Processing
+# Wait For Post Processing property